subni9/event-counter/README.md

 # event-counter
 writing a event counter in go
+Author: Subramanian Swaminathan